go-nunu/nunu/docs/en/guide.md

 ```bash
 go install github.com/go-nunu/nunu@latest
 ```

->Tips: If 'go install' is successful but prompts that the nunu command cannot be found, this is because the environment variable is not configured.
-You can configure the GOBIN directory to the environment variable
+> Tip: If `go install` is successful but the `nunu` command is not found, it is because the environment variable is not configured.
+You can configure the `GOBIN` directory in the environment variable.

 ## Creating a New Project